8 min read

 1. Select your journal with care

-Pick out a journal that visually stimulates you or decorate an ordinary, inexpensive notebook with cherished pictures of people or things you love and care about (your children or pets, or inspirational words and images).
+Pick out a journal that visually stimulates you or decorates an ordinary, inexpensive notebook with cherished pictures of people or things you love and care about (your children or pets, or inspirational words and images).

 Get creative and have fun personalizing your gratitude journal.
 You are more likely to maintain the regular habit of journaling if you love the look of your journal.